 Skogafoss has a mysterious character that looks marvelous in any weather including the gloomy cloudy ones.
-Besides standing close to the waterfall, a small pond near the Ring Road is also nice spot to see the waterfall in a refreshing perspective.
+Besides standing close to the waterfall, a small pond near the Ring Road is also a nice spot to see the waterfall from a refreshing perspective.
 One thing to be noted: always standing away from the road.
 Beauty comes second when safety comes first.

 There are over 10,000 waterfalls in Iceland.
 We want to add three other waterfalls, they are near the capital region.
-Hraunfossar in West Iceland has the beautiful seasonal views especially when you visit in autumn.
+Hraunfossar in West Iceland has beautiful seasonal views especially when you visit in autumn.
 This waterfall sits on the lava fields with a wide cascade seeping out of the rocks.
 In the same area, you will also see Barnafoss, a waterfall is on a smaller scale but is as beautiful as the lava waterfall.
 Svartifoss, black falls in Icelandic, is in South Coast, with the basalt column standing as a ceremonial backdrop, the plunging waterfall is one of the must-sees in the south.

 Mountains and Glaciers